wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

    **Note:** This example includes two data events that will be stored in the SDS Stream created in the previous steps.
 For optimal performance, batch SDS values when writing them.

-2. Save the JSON file with the name SDSWriteData.json.
+2. Save the JSON file with the name _SDSWriteData.json_.
-3. Run the following curl script:
+3. Run the following curl script from the directory where the file is located:

    ```bash
    curl -d "@SDSWriteData.json" -H "Content-Type: application/json"  -X POST http://localhost:5590/api/v1/tenants/default/namespaces/default/streams/Simple/Data